tseq/MantisColorPicker/README.md

 A color picker tool programmed in Java.

 ## USAGE
-This program was written in Java and packaged into a .jar file.
-It is very unlikely that you can run it if you do not have Java(TM) Platform installed in your system.
+<p>This program was written in Java and packaged into a .jar file.
+Ensure that you have Java(TM) Platform installed in your system if you would like to run it.</p>

 1. Download Mantis.jar
 2. Open up the program.
 3. Hold CTRL + left-click on anywhere on the screen (supports dragging as well).